 I know you want to eat a healthy diet, but if your nausea and food aversions are making that impossible, just give in to them and eat what you can stomach.
 Try for small high protein foods, like a cheese-stick or seeds and nuts.

 Your baby is receiving nutrients from your pre-pregnancy reserves, and once you feel better, you can re-balance your eating habits.
 For the immediate time, though, fed is best.

 3. Eat Regularly

-Try not to skip meals, and remember to eat before you feel hunger since hunger can trigger nausea.
+Try not to skip meals, and remember to eat before you feel hungry since hunger can trigger nausea.

-When choosing foods, choose ones high in protein and fiber to keep you feeling full longer and to stave off that empty feeling in your stomach.
-Have a protein-rich snack before bed and see if it helps prevent the nausea you experience immediately upon waking.
+When choosing foods, choose ones high in protein and fiber to keep you feeling full longer.
+This should help stave off that empty feeling in your stomach.
+Have a protein-rich snack before bed, and see if it helps prevent the nausea you experience immediately upon waking.
 Sometimes, eating a couple of crackers before getting out of bed in the morning can really help morning sickness, so a simple trick is keeping crackers in your nightstand ready for your morning wake-up.

 4. Keep a Stash of Emergency Snacks

 Good examples include crackers, juice, or a granola bar.
-You may even want to keep these things by your bed to eat as soon as you wake up if you tend to be nauseated first thing in the morning.
+These could also be good snacks to keep on your nightstand if you feel nausea in the morning.

 5. Eat Cold Foods